alasdairpan/snowflake/README.md

 ## 🔧 Configuration

-You can adjust the bit allocation if needed by customizing the timestamp, machine ID, or sequence length.
-This allows flexibility for systems with more machines or longer sequences per second.
+You can adjust the bit allocation if needed by customizing the timestamp, node ID, or sequence length.
+This allows flexibility for systems with more nodes or longer sequences per second.

 ### 🧪 Running Tests